-The DFO is responsible for the overseeing of First Aid, but management is the responsibility of the Senior First Aider, Susan Neary (Tuesday to Friday), or Emma Albrecht (Monday).
+The DFO is responsible for the overseeing of First Aid, but the management is the responsibility of the Senior First Aider (Christine Adams).

-Day-to-day duties are carried out by the Duty First Aider (Susan Neary) and Office Manager (Emma Albrecht).
+The day-to-day duties are carried out by the Duty First Aiders (Susan Neary and Emma Albrecht).